NicokageIT/cfx-api-botv2/README.md

 /server-info {code} --> generates an embed message with several fields of server information via the cfx.re/join code

 # bonus
 I created an event called "checkCfxStatus" which updates via a message in a configurable channel of your choice in the variables above the status of cfx.re.
 Performs a check every minute.
-If you want a check every few minutes just enter the following string.
+If you want a check every few minutes just enter the "following" string.
 If it doesn't work for me, let me know immediately and I will try to fix it.
 I haven't been able to test it yet as I need to create my own status page bees.

+> "follow" string: setInterval(checkCfxStatus, 5 * 60 * 1000); // Check status every 5 minute

 # Contact me on discord if you've had a problem: Nicokage#0 for serious issues